Contract Clause Library

 IP Ownership

-States who owns work product, pre-existing materials, and related intellectual property rights.
+IP ownership states who owns work product, pre-existing materials, tools, templates, know-how, and related intellectual property rights created before, during, or after the contract term.

 Open guide →